jinujayan/Capstone_ECGAnalyzer/README.md

 ## Installation
 With Python 3.6 installed, ensure the packages in the requirements.txt are available.<br>
+If model should be rebuilt, data can be downloaded using kaggle api.Kaggle python package needs to be installed, refer notebook for more.

 ## Model Build
 Run all the cells of the notebook ECG_Classifier_Models.ipynb, if all the cells are successfully executed two models will be saved to disk in the models folder.
+If the model should be rebuilt, the data has to be downloaded from kaggle.
+Refere the notebook for instructions to download and build models.

 ## Input Model Build
 To build the model we need to provide two datasets.
 The details of the two datasets are provided below.